nextflow-io/training/docs/hello_nextflow/05_hello_operators.md

 params.cohort_name = "family_trio"
 ```

+!!!
+Tip

+    A good practice is to group the parameter definitions closer to the top of a Nextflow script file.

 ### 2.3.
 Gather the outputs of GATK_HAPLOTYPECALLER across samples

 If we were to just plug the output channel from the `GATK_HAPLOTYPECALLER` process as is, Nextflow would call the process on each sample GVCF separately.
 However, we want to bundle all three GVCFs (and their index files) in such a way that Nextflow hands all of them together to a single process call.

-Good news: we can do that using the `collect()` operator.
+Good news: we can do that using the `collect()` channel operator.
 Let's add the following lines to the `workflow` body, right after the call to GATK_HAPLOTYPECALLER:

 ```groovy title="hello-operators.nf" linenums="118"
 // Collect variant calling outputs across samples